-To consider and, if thought fit, to pass the following resolutions, with or without modifications:

-Ordinary Resolution I

-Authority to Issue Shares Pursuant to Section 132D of the Companies Act, 1965

-"THAT pursuant to Section 132D of the Companies Act, 1965, the Directors of the Company be and are hereby empowered to issue shares in the Company at any time and upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad ("Bursa Securities") and that such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company unless revoked or varied by the Company at a general meeting."

-8. Ordinary Resolution II
+1. of the Directors and Auditors thereon.
+Note 2) 2.
+To approve the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2014.
+(Resolution 1) 3.
+To approve the payment of Directors' fees in respect of the financial year ended 30 June 2014.
+(Resolution 2) 4.
+To re-elect Tong Chin Hen who retires pursuant to Article 75 of the Company's Articles of Association.
+(Resolution 3) 5.
+To re-appoint Messrs HLB Ler Lum as Auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 4) ecial Business consider and, if thought fit, to pass the following resolutions, with or without modifications: 6.
+Ordinary Resolution I Authority to Issue Shares Pursuant to Section 132D of the Companies Act, 1965 (Resolution 5) "THAT pursuant to Section 132D of the Companies Act, 1965, the Directors of the Company be and are hereby empowered to issue shares in the Company at any time and upon such terms and conditions and for such purposes as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad ("Bursa Securities") and that such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company unless revoked or varied by the Company at a general meeting."
+7. Ordinary Resolution II (Resolution 6)

-Proposed Renewal of Shareholders' Mandate for the Authority to the Company to Purchase Its Own Shares Up To Ten Per Centum (10%) of its Issued and Paid-Up Share Capital ("Proposed Renewal of Share Buy-Back Mandate")
+Proposed Renewal of Shareholders' Mandate for the Authority to the Company to Purchase Its Own Shares up to Ten Per Centum (10%) of its Issued and Paid-Up Share Capital ("Proposed Renewal of Share Buy-Back Mandate")